ExpressLRS/Docs/docs/quick-start/binding.md

 ![LEDSEQ_DISCONNECTED](https://cdn.discordapp.com/attachments/738450139693449258/921065812985520268/LEDSEQ_DISCONNECTED_50_50.gif)
 </figure>

-??? danger "Receiver LED doesn't Blink (click to expand)"
+??? danger "Receiver LED doesn't Blink (click/tap to expand)"
     Here are the things you can do if the Receiver is in Bootloader Mode:

     1. Check if the Boot button on the Receiver is being pressed or if it's damaged.